2/2/2014

 _________________________________________

 "Her blank eyes burrowed through the fetid air between herself and her visitor.
 They were without content; hollow pools of meaninglessness.
 They were not eyes but voids sunk between two jutting pen-houses of bone and two bloodless hummocks of cheek.
-They suspended two raw rods of grief before their own immobility, like frozen fountains in a bright wintry air; and on these rods the fluttering rage of a futile grief were hung"
+They suspended two raw rods of grief before their own immobility, like frozen fountains in a bright wintry air; and on these rods the fluttering rage of a futile grief were hung"__________________________

 Quotes